CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/deprecation.md

 ##### Use case: continuous monitoring of device up/down/alerting/dormant status and/or status history

 Most of the time, most devices in a network should be in an online status.
 The operation [getOrganizationDevicesAvailabilitiesChangeHistory](https://developer.cisco.com/meraki/api-v1/get-organization-devices-availabilities-change-history/) provides the most efficient means of gathering status information over time.
-This is substantially more efficient than polling device statuses, because an empty response in the change history means were no status changes during that time for any device in an entire organization.
 Thus, by monitoring the change history, you can assert device status by comparing the changes provided by this operation with a one-time snapshot of the statuses provided in [getOrganizationDevicesAvailabilities](https://developer.cisco.com/meraki/api-v1/get-organization-devices-availabilities/).
+This is substantially more efficient than polling device statuses on an interval, because an empty response in the change history means were no status changes during that time for any device in an entire organization.

 ##### Use case: one-time poll of device up/down/alerting/dormant status